 Topic 2: VMMC Modeling Case Study

 The following case study describes how modeling influenced the scale-up of voluntary medical male circumcision (VMMC) for HIV prevention.
-You’ll hear from Dr. Emmanuel Njeuhmeli, the Senior Biomedical Prevention Advisor at the Office of HIV/AIDS at USAID for nine years, during which he and his team developed a model—DMPPT—to answer questions around VMMC.
-Dr. Njeuhmeli was the VMMC technical lead, providing support to PEPFAR programs in Eastern and Southern Africa for the introduction and acceleration of the scale-up of the VMMC program.
+You’ll hear from Dr. Emmanuel Njeuhmeli, the Senior Biomedical Prevention Advisor at the Office of HIV/AIDS at USAID for nine years.
+As the VMMC technical lead, Dr. Njeuhmeli provided support to PEPFAR programs in Eastern and Southern Africa for the introduction and acceleration of the scale-up of the VMMC program.

 Click the play button to listen to the first interview with Dr. Njeuhmeli on the role of modeling in the scale-up of VMMC for HIV prevention.

 How did the DMPPT 1 influence the initial scale-up of VMMC in priority countries?